pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Interpretação de textos, Cognatos.md

 GABARITO: D

-Item.
 04. The excerpt "...leaders from groups aimed at mobilizing Latino voters..." has an example of a gerund.
 Gerunds can be used as the subject or object of a sentence.
 Another example of a gerund can be found in the sentence: